BrendanJamesLynskey/PhaseVocoder/README.md

-# Audio Time-Stretching & Pitch-Shifting Toolkit
+# Audio Time-Stretching & Pitch-Shifting Utilities

 Two desktop applications for Windows 11 that manipulate audio using different mathematical approaches to time-frequency analysis.
 Both offer visualisation, microphone recording, and WAV export through identical UI layouts — making them ideal for comparing how STFT and CWT handle the same audio material.